tjwhitaker/algonomicon-home/src/content/algorithms/linear-regression/linear-regression.md

 date: 2019-06-03
 ---

-Linear regression is a technique used for estimating relationships by fitting the inputs and the output to a line.
-Linear regression is used when the range of values is continuous and has a constant slope.
+Linear regression is a technique used for predicting outputs from a set of inputs by approximating a linear relationship.

 $
 \hat{y}_i = {\theta^T} \cdot x_i